Skip to main content

 Egypt

-According to the legend, «The search for the parts of Osiris’s dismembered body continued for twelve days» (2004РакИВ:81).
-In particular, the «Papyrus Jumilhac» (1st century BCE) reports twelve days of searching for the body parts of Osiris; the duration of the following is also associated with this number: «the twelve days of the plowing festival, celebrated throughout the country: these are the days when the members of the god, found in the cities and nomes, were gathered together» (1983ЛипинскаяЯ_МарцинякМ:60).
+According to Egyptian legend, «The search for the parts of Osiris’s dismembered body continued for twelve days» (2004РакИВ:81).
+In particular, the «Papyrus Jumilhac» (1st century BCE) reports twelve days of searching for the body parts of Osiris, the duration of the following is also associated with this number: «the twelve days of the plowing festival, celebrated throughout the country: these are the days when the members of the god, found in the cities and nomes, were gathered together» (1983ЛипинскаяЯ_МарцинякМ:60).

 29 And he charged them and said unto them, I am to be gathered unto my people; bury me near my fathers in the cave that is in the field of Ephron the Hittite, 30 In the cave that is in the field of Machpelah, which is before Mamre, in the land of Canaan, which field Abraham bought of Ephron the Hittite, for a possession as a burying-place,

-Sacral Topos of Repatriation.
+Sacral Topos of Repatriation

 A similarity is observed in the assertion of an individual's imperative right to burial in their native land, which is regarded as the supreme good and a necessary condition for completing the life cycle.